-This poem, which I’ve pinned to the top of the blog because I like it so much, was my response to the 2012 Daily Mail story, Teenager is arrested for burning poppy on Facebook.
+I’ve pinned this poem of mine to the top of the blog.
+It was inspired by a 2012 Daily Mail story, Teenager is arrested for burning poppy on Facebook.

 BURNING THE POPPY

 I choked back my tears, as I pondered the rhyme

 In my home town square, where the wreaths had been laid